-It’s so easy to get caught up in our everyday lives and forget about others, our hobbies/interests, and anything unrelated to school, or work, or our daily routine we’ve set for ourselves.
+It’s so easy to get caught up in our everyday lives and forget about others, our hobbies, and anything unrelated to school, or work, or the daily routine.

 A comfort zone is a beautiful place, but nothing grows there.

 But, relationships are hard work.
-Everyone’s trying to make sense out of it all, and you can fall out without even realizing.
+Everyone’s trying to make sense out of it all, and you can fall out without even realizing it.
 It’s no one’s fault, it’s just life.

 Here’s what I (try to) do:

-- let them know when I’m thinking of them- a song, a photo, a lot of things remind me of my loved ones and I like letting them know about it
+- Let them know when I’m thinking of them- a song, a photo, and many other things remind me of my loved ones, and I like telling them

 - Have them know I’ll be there for them when they need me, even though I’m not there all the time

-- Keep at it- consistency is the key word in all kinds of ventures you’ve taken on, relationships included
+- Keep at it- Consistency is key in all kinds of ventures, relationships included

-On this day, I got to spend a few hours with family and almost-family.
+Today, I got to spend a few hours with family and almost-family.
 We shared stories from our past, some dating back decades ago.
-One of the women who is born in the same date as me is one of the funniest people I know (I know what you’re thinking, it runs in the date apparently), and she cracked me up.
+A family friend I share a birth date with is one of the funniest people I know (I know what you’re thinking, it runs in the date, apparently), and she cracked me up.

-Who knew that besides having a great time, I was also increasing my lifespan expectancy.
+Who knew that besides having a great time, I was also increasing my life expectancy!